sa-nouri/ms-selectivity-feature/README.md

 2. **Environment Setup**:
    - Python: Ensure Python 3.11.7 is installed.
 Install required libraries using `pip install -r requirements.txt`.

+## Data Availability

+In [Data](./data/) directory, we have provided sample data from a complete session for both [human](./data/human_sample/) and [monkey](./data/monkey_sample/) subjects.
+While we recognize the importance of data availability for verification and further research, the entire dataset cannot be made publicly available due to privacy and ethical constraints.
+However, as mentioned in the Data Availability section of our paper, we are happy to share additional data upon reasonable request from recognized academic or research institutions.

 ## Contributing